 - Design a viable research program in biology that tests scientific questions and hypotheses, including the design of experiments.

 - Conduct original research in biology, in a laboratory or field setting, or literature-based research.

 - Create written work for evaluation by scientific peers.

-To receive a Master of Science in Biology, students must complete at least 49.5 quarter units of graduate coursework.
+To receive a Master of Science in Biology, students must complete at least 49.5 quarter units of graduate coursework, and must complete an original Master's thesis.
 A total of 9.0 graduate quarter units may be granted for equivalent graduate work completed at another institution, as it applies to this degree and provided the units were not used in earning another advanced degree.
 Students should refer to the section on graduate admission requirements for specific information regarding admission and evaluation.